TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_EM_CC2340R53/drivers/comparatorinterrupt/README.md

 ## Example Summary

 This example uses the Comparator driver to detect a voltage threshold and toggle an LED.

 ## Peripherals & Pin Assignments

 When this project is built, the SysConfig tool will generate the TI-Driver configurations into the __ti_drivers_config.c__ and __ti_drivers_config.h__ files.
 Information on pins and resources used is present in both generated files.
 Note for this example the positive terminal is used as a reference.
 And the input voltage is on the negative terminal.
 The negative terminal is determined by the comparator module ID.
 Additionally, the System Configuration file (\*.syscfg) present in the project may be opened with SysConfig's graphical user interface to determine pins and resources used.

-* `CONFIG_GPIO_LED_0`    - Indicates that the driver was initialized within `mainThread()`
+* `CONFIG_GPIO_LED_0` - Indicates that the driver was initialized within `mainThread()`.
-* `CONFIG_GPIO_BUTTON_0` - Configure `LaunchPad Button BTN-1` in `mainThread()` to
+* `CONFIG_GPIO_BUTTON_0` - Configure `LaunchPad Button BTN-1` in `mainThread()`
-  serve as input trigger to the comparator.
+  to serve as input trigger to the comparator.
 * `CONFIG_COMPARATOR_0` - Defines the comparator peripheral, `Positive
   Terminal`, `Negative Terminal`, and `Output Pin`.

 ## BoosterPacks, Board Resources & Jumper Settings